NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Furious Finish.md

 Desperate to finish the fight, you pour all your rage into one final blow.
 Make a Strike.
 If it hits, you gain a circumstance bonus to damage equal to the number of rounds remaining in your Rage (maximum 10).
-After this Strike, your Rage immediately ends, and you are [[Conditions/Fatigued|Fatigued]] until you rest for at least 10 minutes.
+After this Strike, your Rage immediately ends, and you are [[Fatigued|Fatigued]] until you rest for at least 10 minutes.

 *Source: Pathfinder Player Core 2*
 *ORC*